Bitcoin-com/golden-ticket/README.md

 3. Generate a mnemonic and store it somewhere safely

-- `BITBOX.Mnemonic.generate(256)`
+### Generate mnemonic

+1. `npm run generate-mnemonic`.
+This will create an English 256 bit mnemonic of 24 words.

 ### Fund main address

-1. Open `show-funder-address.js` and add your mnemonic
+1. Open `show-funder-cashaddr.js` and add your mnemonic
-2. `npm run show-funder-address`.
+2. `npm run show-funder-cashaddr`.
 This will display your funder's cashAddr and a QR code
 3. Scan QR code and send funds

 ### Create addresses